athola/athola/README.md

 - **Engineering Management:** Occupy a critical role in setting the direction and goals of team with 4 direct reports, leading technical vision of cyber security products.
 - **Software Infrastructure:** Automate and accelerate integration and development processes to hypercharge team workflow.
 - **AI Research:** Contribute to research of Artificial Intelligence, Machine Learning, and Game Theory techniques applied to network graph problems.
-- **Reverse Engineering:** Wield Ghidra with automated Python scripts to dissamble binaries, using memory profiling tools to map inner functionality of computer applications.
+- **Reverse Engineering:** Wield Ghidra with automated Python scripts to disassemble binaries, using memory profiling tools to map inner functionality of computer applications.

 ## 📚 Education & Background